To start we need:

 In conclusion the human brain is bombarded with content from the moment we wake up to the moment we go to sleep.
 Emails, text, breaking news it’s almost impossible to read every single word.
 So, we found a way to cope with all of it by skimming content to get the gist.

-In addition resumes are no different.
+In addition designs for resumes are no different.
 Research shows that HR reps will spend about six seconds on your resume.
 Make the most of those precious seconds by ensuring your resume is skimmable.